LeMinux/ConvenienceDownloader/README.md

     Specifying a file changes the behavior away from asking, so you will only be prompted once where to send information.
     This means everything in that file will be sent to the same destinations you give.
     Just like asking however, any of the other options that add metadata or covers will be applied to all of URLs in the list.
-    As an example adding the --artist AHHHHHH will add AHHHHHH as the artist in the metadata for all the downloaded files in the list.
+    As an example adding the --artist AHHHHHH will add AHHHHHH as the artist in the metadata for all the downloaded video and audio files in the list.
     Another example of `./downloader --genre THIS --artist IS --album SPOOKY` will set the genre to 'THIS', artist to 'IS', and album to 'SPOOKY' for all downloaded content in the file.
     However, it may be desirable to change this behavior, so a special syntax for file lines is given.
-    Each URL should be on a separate line in the format of YT_URL|GENRE:ARTIST:ALBUM:
+    Each URL must be on a separate line in the format of YT_URL|GENRE:ARTIST:ALBUM:
     Text after the pipe is there for if you want to change the metadata special for that line different from the overall metadata given at the command line.
     If you don't want to add different metadata you can just include the URL without the pipe.
-    You also don't require the ending semicolon, but you can't skip colons in between if you are wanting to skip a metadata.
+    You also don't require an ending semicolon, but you can't skip colons in between if you are wanting to skip a metadata.
     If you do want to skip a tag make sure to end it with an ending colon so it can be determined as empty.
+    You also can't include a colon in the tag as that will stop the parsing early for that tag.

     Example:
     ```